Plarium Blog MOBAs League of Legends (LoL) Tier List: What’s OP in Patch 25.22

 Warwick (S+)

-We already talked about Warwick as a top laner, but let’s be real — his true home is in the jungle, and he consistently dominates the LoL jungle tier list.
-His kit is practically built for it, with strong sustain, fast clears, and one of the best early-game dueling potentials in the role.
+While there are several other champions to consider as your jungle main, Warwick stays a worthwhile pick thanks to a build that is practically built for strong sustain, fast clears, and one of the best early-game dueling potentials in the role.
 His W as a passive makes tracking down low-health enemies ridiculously easy, and once he smells blood, there’s almost no escaping him.

 Warwick thrives in the jungle because of how safe and consistent he is.
 He doesn’t need perfect clears, doesn’t rely on leashes, and can go for early skirmishes without much risk.
 His ultimate gives him a great way to lock down high-priority targets no matter how far back they might be.